• Skip to primary navigation

 Based on my smart friend Lisa‘s recommendation, I used a french cleat hanger to mount the headboard on the wall.
 There are two different parts to the cleat hanger – one part is screwed into the wall.
 There are multiple screw hole options along the length of the cleat so you can screw it into the wall where you’ll hit studs.

-The other part of the cleat gets screwed onto the back of the headboard and the two pieces lock into place together to mount the headboard on the wall.
-You can buy french cleats at most hardware stores or online {here}.
+The other part of the cleat gets screwed onto the back of the headboard and the two pieces lock into place together to mount your DIY upholstered headboard on the wall.
+You can buy a similar french cleat {here}.

 7. Cover It With Foam

 It’s finally time to upholster, starting with the foam.
-You can buy foam in sheets or in rolls – the most reasonably priced foam that I found were {these} 2″ poly foam rolls – I needed two rolls to cover a full sized headboard.
+I recommend 2″ foam in rolls like {these}.
+You will likely need 2-3 rolls to cover your headboard depending on the roll length and headboard size.
 Roll out your foam, place your cut-out headboard on top of it, and trace the foam to the shape of your headboard.

 Cut the foam along the lines that you traced.
-An electric wife works amazingly well for smoothly cutting the foam!
+An electric knife like {this one} works amazingly well for smoothly cutting the foam!

 Once the foam is cut out to the shape of your headboard, use spray adhesive (I used 3M’s 77 Super Adhesive Spray found {here}) to adhere the foam to your MDF or plywood.